-- (3) Accessible Community Facility.
-You must provide written evidence (e.g. through an executed use agreement if the facility is to be provided by an entity other than the PHA) that a majority of the proposed activities will be administered at community facilities within easy transportation access (i.e., walking or by direct (no transfers required), convenient, inexpensive and reliable transportation of the property represented by the PHA.
-The written agreement must certify that community facilities meet the structural accessibility requirement of section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of - (4) Your application must contain letter(s) of support indicating supplemental grant funds of not less than 25% of the grant amount.
-See section VI (A) (5) of the program section of this SuperNOFA. - (5) You must provide either a signed certification from HUD or an Independent Public Accountant that your financial management system and procurement procedures fully comply with 24 CFR part 84, or your application must contain a signed Contract Administrator Partnership Agreement that you will use the services of a Contract Administrator in administering your grant.
-Applicants that are troubled PHAs are required to provide written agreement that a Contract Administrator has been retained for the term of the grant.
-In cases where the Contract Administrator is the PHA, the Contract Administration responsibilities can be incorporated into the MOU discussed above. - (6) If you are a RA/RC/RMC/CWRO you must include evidence that your organization is registered with the State as a nonprofit corporation at the time of application submission or has section 501(c) status with the United States Internal Revenue Service at the time of application .
+(3) Accessible Community Facility.
+You must provide written evidence (e.g. through an executed use agreement if the facility is to be provided by an entity other than the PHA or tribe/TDHE) that a majority of the proposed activities will be administered at community facilities within easy transportation access (i.e., walking or by direct (no transfers required), convenient, inexpensive and reliable transportation of the property represented by the PHA or tribe/TDHE.
+The written agreement must certify that community facilities meet the structural accessibility requirement of section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.

+(4) Your application must contain letter(s) of support indicating supplemental grant funds of not less than 25% of the grant amount.
+See Section VI(A)(5) of the program section of this SuperNOFA.

+- (5) For applicants other than Tribes/ TDHEs, you must provide either a signed certification from HUD or an Independent Public Accountant that your financial management system and procurement procedures fully comply with 24 CFR part 84, or your application must contain a signed Contract Administrator Partnership Agreement that you will use the services of a Contract Administrator in administering your grant.
+Applicants that are troubled PHAs or tribes/TDHEs are required to provide written agreement that a Contract Administrator has been retained for the term of the grant.
+In cases where the Contract Administrator is the PHA or tribe/TDHE, the Contract Administration responsibilities can be incorporated into the MOU discussed above. - (6) Except for Tribes/TDHEs, if you are a RA/RC/RMC/CWRO you must include evidence that your organization is registered with the State as a nonprofit corporation at the time of application submission or has section 501(c) status with the United States Internal Revenue Service at the time of application.
 Evidence of State registration shall be a copy of the certificate of incorporation or certificate of good standing from the State Government (i.e. Secretary of State or Secretary of Corporations).
 Evidence of 501 (c) status shall be a copy of the IRS 501 (c) designation. - (7) Certification of Resident Council Board Elections.
-If you are a Resident Organization, you must submit certifications of the RA board election as required by HUD, signed by the local PHA and/or an independent third party monitor and notarized;

-- (8) List of RAs participating with the City-Wide Resident Organization (CWRO).
-You must list in your application, the name(s) of RAs that will receive services and you must submit letters of support from each RA identified in your application; - (9) Physical Improvements.
+If you are a Resident Organization, you must submit certifications of the RA ROs board election as required by HUD, signed by the local PHA or tribe/TDHE and/or an independent third party monitor and notarized; - (8) List of RAs or ROs participating with the City-Wide Resident Organization (CWRO).
+You must list in your application, the name(s) of RAs or ROs that will receive services and you must submit letters of support from each RA or RO identified in your application; - (9) Physical Improvements.
 You must submit a description of the renovation or conversion to be conducted along with a budget and timetable for those activities.
 You must demonstrate a firm commitment of assistance from one or more sources ensuring that supportive services will be provided for not less that 2 years following the completion of renovation, conversion, or repair activities funded under this ROSS competition.